Uploading by logged-in users of sets of image files and associated data. Administrators design the upload form, and

 They may set up any number of different "layouts" ( specifications of what information to ask for and what limits to enforce ), assigning an identifier to each.

-An example of the sort of rules a layout is able to specify might look something like this:
+Here is one example of the sort of rules a layout is able to specify:

 Each webform is given a unique alphanumeric identifier, and this identifier is used within a shortcode to insert the webform in a page or post.
 Any number of different webforms may be created, and one of the layouts is assigned to each one.
 Multiple webforms may appear on one page, although currently they have to be submitted individually.

 Each webform separately may be set as "open for upload" or "closed".
 If it is open, the shortcode is replaced by the upload form.
 If it is closed, the shortcode is replaced by a message saying that the upload is closed.
 A closed webform may also be opened temporarily to specified members only, and an open webform may be set to close automatically at a specified time.

 When items have been uploaded, the administrator may either view the items online, or download them.
 The downloaded image files may be renamed in various ways.
 A spreadsheet (in comma-separated .csv format) showing the uploaded data together with some optional information about the users, may also be downloaded.